 Ask yourself how you feel after eating.
 Are you uncomfortable and bloated?

 Stomach discomfort — feeling gassy and/or swollen — is a major sign of overeating.
 Also, if you overeat, you may feel embarrassed or distressed after finishing a meal.
 People who overeat may feel that they lack control over what and how much they consume.
 A history of failed diets also could indicate that you struggle with overeating.

 Frequent overeating may indicate binge eating disorder (BED).
 Common signs of BED include eating faster than normal, eating until you’re uncomfortably full, eating alone often, or consuming large amounts of food when you’re not hungry.

 If you regularly notice signs that you’ve eaten too much, it may help to work with your doctor or dietitian to make healthier meal plan.

 Now that you’ve answered the “am I overeating?” question, it’s time to take action.

 An initial step is keeping track of what you eat.
 Record your meals and snacks — including when, why, and how much you eat — to help control your food portions.
 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDKD) recommends reading food labels to check calories per serving, along with creating a food tracker.
 This tracker can be kept on your phone, as part of an online calendar, or in a notebook.
 It will help you discover the details of your eating habits and note your progress.

 The NIDDKD offers these tips for managing portions at home:

-- Eat your food slowly to let your brain get the message that your stomach is full
+- Chew your food slowly to let your brain get the message that your stomach is full.

 Also watch your portions at restaurants, which tend to serve more food than you need.
 Share a meal with a friend, avoid buffets, skip the bread and chips, or simply choose healthier, lighter food options on the menu.